anproagile/gzip/docs/security.md

 - Filter: enable XSS-Protection filtering.
 The browser will sanitize the page
 - Block: enable XSS-Protection filtering.
 The browser will block page rendering if anattack is detected
 - Block and Report: enable XSS-Protection filtering.
 The browser will sanitize the page and report the violation to the URI configured with _XSS Report URL_ setting

-## Subresource Integrity Checksum (SRI)

-Prevent script and css tampering by adding a signature to the HTML tag.
-Values are

-- None: do not set the SRI
-- SHA256: compute SRI using SHA256
-- SHA384: compute SRI using SHA384
-- SHA512: compute SRI using SHA512

 ## Misc